Greece Moments Greece Moments

 Bizarre formations in Foros Cave

-Sturdy shoes and a jacket for frostbite are recommended, as the temperature inside Foros Cave is a constant 16-17 degrees.
-Due to the low ceilings and low lighting, hard hats and flashlights are provided free of charge.
-(01.07.-15.09.: Mon.-Sat.
-11 a.m.-8 p.m., Wed.+Sun.
-11 a.m.-3 p.m., out of season from 16.09.-30.06. only on request, admission: 5 €)
+Sturdy shoes and a jacket are recommended, as the temperature inside Foros Cave is a constant 16–17 degrees.
+Due to the low ceilings and limited lighting, hard hats and flashlights are provided free of charge.
+(01.07.–15.09.: Mon.–Sat.
+11 a.m.–8 p.m., Wed.+Sun.
+11 a.m.–3 p.m., out of season from 16.09.–30.06. only on request, admission: 5 €)

-Bridge hike in the Mesaria Valley
+Bridge Hike in the Mesaria Valley

 andros wandern steinbruecke aladinou